wan-mlab/wan-mlab.github.io/_pages/openings.md

 I might establish other positions like research assistant or bioinformatics analyst, depending on the quality of applicants.
 These positions might also serve as a transition which eventually trains the applicants into successful candidates for PhD students or postdocs.
 Please discuss with me about the details.

 ### Intern Students
-Our lab has multiple projects which are good for intern students from various backgrounds, no matter you are an **undergraduate student** or a **high school student**, no matter on-site or remote.
+Our lab has multiple projects which are good for intern students from various backgrounds, no matter you are a **graduate student**, an **undergraduate student** or a **high school student**, no matter on-site or remote.
 Please send an inquiry email for details.